-These tender, fluffy pancakes are perfect for crisp autumn mornings.
+These tender, fluffy pumpkin pancakes are perfect for crisp autumn mornings.
 With the comforting scent of pumpkin spice as they cook, they are filled with the goodness of pumpkin and natural sweetness from maple syrup.

-If you don’t have an electric grill, using a heavy bottomed non-stick pan is the next best option when making pancakes.
-Preheat the pan over medium-high heat, and test with a drop of water – if the water dances over the bottom of the pan, you’re ready to start cooking your pancakes!
-Adding the batter to an unheated pan may cause your pancakes to stick, and to not be as fluffy or tall.
+If you don’t have an electric grill, using a non-stick pan is the next best option when making pancakes.
+Preheat the pan over medium heat then test with a drop of water – if the water dances over the bottom of the pan, you’re ready to start cooking your pancakes!
+Adding the batter to an unheated pan will cause your pancakes to stick, and to not be as fluffy or tall.

-- Use a dark maple syrup.
+Use a dark maple syrup.
 The dark grades of maple syrup are much more flavorful than the light amber varieties, and are cheaper, too!

-Spiced Pumpkin and Maple Pancakes
+Vegan Pumpkin Pancakes

 - 2 cups all-purpose flour